 Wayne encouraged me to give myself permission to move past the imperfections of the first chapter and grow the entire book.
 He’s uplifting and motivating, plus during those times when I wanted to give up, he was persistent in coaching me to finish, and then he edited my book for publication.
 The biggest lesson I learned is that nothing of value comes without very hard work and sacrifice.
 I already feel successful because I completed my novel.
 That’s huge for me.

 SHERYL PARBHOO is the author of The Unexpected Daughter.
 An educator and mother of five, Sheryl is a native southerner living in Georgia.
 She is known for her blog where she shares stories from her spicy masala/southern cornbread way of life, raising a large family with her Indian husband.
 Sheryl has been a featured contributor for Masalamommas.com, Twins Magazine, among others.
 Visit her blog/website at www.sherylparbhoo.com.

 Wayne says he helps writers go from inspiration to publication; it is true, and it is a joy.
 He reads the heart of the writer he works with, and this made it possible for me to keep working.
 Giving warm, sometimes funny, and always helpful feedback, he guided me through developing content, leading focus groups, editing final copy, and handling publishing, design and printing details.

-ANN J. TEMKIN is the author of Sight In The Sandstorm: Jesus In His World And Mine.
+ANN J. TEMKIN is the author of The Smoking Nun and Sight In The Sandstorm: Jesus In His World And Mine.
 An ordained Protestant minister and previously a Catholic nun and licensed therapist, she is a self-described “half-breed” – half Jew, half gentile.
 Through her ministry 4Dimensions, she leads retreats, offers spiritual direction, develops creative liturgical expressions, and teaches in churches and seminaries.
 Visit her website at www.anntemkin.com.